The following editorial column originally

 O-D photographer Elizabeth A. Mundschenk was once sent to cover the funeral of a 16-year-old girl who was murdered.
 Being a high-profile case, the editors had decided it should be covered.
 Our objective as journalists was to show how this death had devastated the community.
 As Mundschenk stood outside the church with her camera in hand, she had to face obscenities from classmates of the girl.

 Each photographer on our staff can remember crying at one time or another after being overcome with emotion while on assignment.
 I cried back in the photo lab the night I took the photo of Eddie House.
-And I remember how hard I cried while covering the Trinkaus Manor fire.
+I also remember how hard I cried while covering the Trinkaus Manor fire.
 I could hardly focus my camera as I watched something that was so dear to the community being engulfed in one giant fireball.
-When I saw tears flowing from the eyes of one of the Trinkaus brothers, I took a photo, then started crying even harder.
+When I saw tears flowing from the eyes of one of the Trinkaus brothers, I took a photo, then started crying.

 So why do we take these kinds of photographs, and what purpose do they serve?

-As journalists, it is our job to go out and experience things for those who are not present, and sometimes capture the story in just a single photo.
+It’s our job to go out and experience things for those who are not present, and sometimes capture the story in just a single photo.
 We let them know if it was happy, sad, hot, cold, surprising or boring.
 We have to sum up a situation and decide what photo would tell this story best.
+First and foremost, it’s our responsibility to capture the honest truth of emotion for any situation we find ourselves in and present that to our readers.

 It is not always going to be happy.
 But even the most graphic photographs can serve some purpose.
 These types of photographs remind us to buckle up, not drink and drive, check our smoke alarms and even to appreciate our local volunteer firefighters, like Eddie House.